stolostron/cluster-backup-operator/README.md

 The Cluster Back up and Restore Operator chart in turn automatically installs the [OADP Operator](https://github.com/openshift/oadp-operator/blob/master/docs/install_olm.md), in the same namespace with the backup chart.

 <b>Note</b>:
 - The OADP Operator 1.0 has disabled building multi-arch builds and only produces x86_64 builds for the official release.
 This means that if you are using an architecture other than x86_64, the OADP Operator installed by the chart will have to be replaced with the right version.
-In this case, uninstall the OADP Operator and find the operator matching your architecture than install it.
+In this case, uninstall the OADP Operator and find the operator matching your architecture then install it.
 - If you have previously installed and used the OADP Operator on this hub, you should uninstall this version since the backup chart works now with the operator installed in the chart's namespace.
 This should not affect your old backups and previous work.
 Just use the same storage location for the [DataProtectionApplication resource](https://github.com/openshift/oadp-operator/blob/master/docs/install_olm.md#create-the-dataprotectionapplication-custom-resource) owned by the OADP Operator installed with the backup chart and it will access the same backup data as the previous operator.
 The only difference is that velero backup resources are now loaded under the new OADP Operator namespace on this hub.